Xeon 6517P vs Xeon w7-3445

 So, is Xeon w7-3445 better than Xeon 6517P?

 Yes.
-Xeon w7-3445 is the better overall CPU here.
-You are getting a 6.4% average FPS lead across 50 shared CPU game tests in our data and 0.4% better PassMark, which makes it the stronger all-around choice.
+Xeon w7-3445 is the better all-around CPU here.
+It gives you a 6.4% average FPS lead across 50 shared CPU game tests in our data and 0.4% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon w7-3445 is the better pick here.
+If gaming is the priority, Xeon w7-3445 is the better pick.
 According to our tests, it delivers 6.4% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon w7-3445 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon w7-3445 is the stronger fit.
 You are getting 0.4% better PassMark, backed by 20 cores and 40 threads.

 Which one is the smarter buy today, not just the cheaper CPU?